 Projects are how organizations realize their strategies.
 To remain competitive organizations rely on successful project delivery.On budget, on time, and within scope defines project success.

 Using a project management hat to review mergers and acquisitions (M&A) offers a new frame as the project effort distills to deliver on budget, within a certain time, and on expected synergy (scope).

 Yes, synergy is an awful platitude of the M&A world.
 So, let’s peel that off our skin and get comfortable with scope in place of synergy.

-So, mergers and acquisitions failures are really business strategy project management failures and should be included in the overall project failure rate.
+So, mergers and acquisitions failures are really business strategy project management failures and part of overall project failure rate.

 The goal of a merger or an acquisition might include one, or a combination of, the following business goals:

 - New market

 - Foreign direct investment